Back to Database

 SturmpistoleComparison

-The 'early' pattern Sturmpistole (left), compared to the 'late' pattern Sturmpistole (right).
-Note the difference in the shape of the front
+The 'late' pattern Sturmpistole (left), compared to the 'early' pattern Sturmpistole (right).
+Note the difference in the shape of the front sight bracket, the

 (Heeresgeschichtliches Museum/Vittorio Vaglio via Museo Storico Italiano della Guerra)